 booth will be closed until mid october

-Featured in hand-picked listsTHE ROAD TO RICHES, "UNIQUE & UNUSUAL", Exotic Orchids, Vintage Love You!, Panama Art, Art 101, Everywhere Textiles, SpRiNg = FlOwErS = CoLoR, Art to See, Lions & Tigers & Bears, Oh My!, LA CASITA DE LAS AMAPOLAS, water wings, Love is everywhere!, Something Fishy's Going On!, Patterns and Paisley, A STITCH IN TIME, HE LOOKS LIKE A FROG, Escape to the Tropics, Fine Feathered Friends, Wild for Wildlife, I Like Mine RARE, Indian Native, FRESH PICKS, DID YOU CATCH ANYTHING?, Paint the World, FRESH PICKS 2, FLUTTERERS, ELEPHANTS - OUR GENTLE GIANTS, Gone Fishin'!, MODERN ART, ENDURING BOOTHS, Those Hot Days of Summer..., Pick of the Day, F is for FLOWERS, COLOR ME FUSHIA, THEY BLOOM IN THE STRANGEST PLACES, Star Pitcher, NEXT PITCHER UP, Ikat Attack, Wooden Fish, Primary Colors, harmonious hues, Is there a gecko in here?, Amazing Animal Art , WITH A SLIGHT CURVE, MAKE A STATEMENT, Glorious Sun Hats , Wade in the Water . . ., STAR QUALITY, PURPLE REIGN, Cultural Creations, Be Ready for High Tea with The New Royal!, LET'S CELEBRATE, THE BLISS OF SILK, FLY HOME TO ME, Hand Picked Favorites, I is for INTERNATIONAL ITEMS, IT'S AS EASY AS 1-2-3, BEHIND THE MASK, UNIQUE ELEGANCE
+Featured in hand-picked listsTHE ROAD TO RICHES, "UNIQUE & UNUSUAL", Exotic Orchids, Vintage Love You!, Panama Art, Art 101, Everywhere Textiles, SpRiNg = FlOwErS = CoLoR, Art to See, LA CASITA DE LAS AMAPOLAS, water wings, Love is everywhere!, Something Fishy's Going On!, Patterns and Paisley, A STITCH IN TIME, Tropical Style, HE LOOKS LIKE A FROG, Escape to the Tropics, Fine Feathered Friends, Wild for Wildlife, I Like Mine RARE, Indian Native, BoNanZa TReASuRes!, FRESH PICKS, DID YOU CATCH ANYTHING?, Paint the World, FRESH PICKS 2, FLUTTERERS, ELEPHANTS - OUR GENTLE GIANTS, MODERN ART, ENDURING BOOTHS, Those Hot Days of Summer..., Pick of the Day, F is for FLOWERS, I was so touched by the birthday wishes!, COLOR ME FUSHIA, THEY BLOOM IN THE STRANGEST PLACES, SWAYING PALMS, NEXT PITCHER UP, Ikat Attack, Wooden Fish, Primary Colors, harmonious hues, Is there a gecko in here?, Amazing Animal Art , WITH A SLIGHT CURVE, MAKE A STATEMENT, Glorious Sun Hats , Wade in the Water . . ., STAR QUALITY, PURPLE REIGN, Cultural Creations, Be Ready for High Tea with The New Royal!, LET'S CELEBRATE, THE BLISS OF SILK, Hand Picked Favorites, I is for INTERNATIONAL ITEMS, IT'S AS EASY AS 1-2-3, BEHIND THE MASK, UNIQUE ELEGANCE

 Miscellaneous booth factsFreebie policy: No freebie policy specified